Fighting for Victims of Defective Hernia Mesh

 At Prim Law Firm, PLLC, we fight back against companies that put profit over consumer safety through defective hernia mesh and other products.
-Schedule a free consultation in our Hurricane office by calling 304-721-4619 or contact us online.
+Schedule a free consultation in our Hurricane law firm by calling 304-721-4619 or contact us online.